stojg/vivere/README.md

 Umm, yeah..
 Do you have go installed?
 Otherwise tough luck.
 I believe you can install with `go get github.com/stojg/vivere` but I'm to much of a n00b to know if that actually works.

- If you got into your GOHOME folders, you need to run the server by running the `vivere` bin inside the folder, since I'm serving the static files from the project root.
+ If you actuallt got the `library` into your $GOHOME folder, you need to run the server by running the `vivere` bin inside the library folder, since I'm serving the static files from the project root.

- Go is awesome and weird.

  ## How to you contribute